swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

-In the nonescapable case, this function returns a value with a lifetime that precisely matches the original `Result`.
+In the non-escapable case, this function returns a value with a lifetime that precisely matches the original `Result`.

 ***FIXME: Is `consuming` expected to cause any problems?
 (E.g., what if the `Result` is a noncopyable+nonescapable variant that was yielded by a coroutine?)